-Here at Museum Dental Suites, our team of qualified and friendly dental specialists can provide a range of periodontal treatments to help improve the health of your gums, as well as prevent periodontal disease.
+Here at Museum Dental Suites, our team of qualified and friendly dental specialists can provide a range of periodontal treatments in London to help improve the health of your gums, as well as prevent periodontal diseases.

-Gum disease is caused by the accumulation of bacteria on the teeth, which leads to plaque and tartar build-up.
-This can cause inflammation known as gingivitis and the gums may become sensitive or bleed.
-As the condition progresses, gingivitis may turn into periodontitis and this can lead to severe dental problems.
+Gum disease usually takes place due to the accumulation of bacteria on your teeth which causes tartar and plaque build-up.
+This may be the reason for inflammation known as gingivitis and the gums might bleed or become sensitive.
+When the condition progresses, gingivitis can turn into periodontitis thus, leading to serious dental problems.

 Periodontal disease can often be prevented by maintaining good oral health – brushing and flossing on a regular basis and seeing your dentist as recommended.

 However, there are a number of additional risk factors that patients should be aware of.
 For example, smokers are much more likely to be diagnosed with periodontal disease and their chances of enjoying a completely successful treatment are generally diminished.
 Hormonal changes in girls and women, particularly during pregnancy, can make the gums more prone to developing gum problems as well.

 Other risk factors to consider include diabetes, certain medications and genetics.
 Those diagnosed with cancer or AIDs, and who are undergoing treatments for these conditions, may also find themselves to be more susceptible to periodontal disease.

 The best way to prevent periodontal disease is to take good care of your teeth and gums.
 Stopping smoking can also greatly reduce the chances of developing problems with your gums.